How Amazon Could Revolutionize Healthcare

 - Is home healthcare going to be more prevalent than it is today?

-- Will virtual care decrease the use of the inpatient-centric model?
+- Will virtual care decrease the inpatient-centric model?

 In doing so, they will position themselves to offer not just a more streamlined and efficient environment, but increase growth from customer loyalty by improving the patient experience.

 Amazon’s vast amount of customer data has enabled the organization to develop a robust recommender system that suggests products to customers based on past purchases.
 This is especially true for Amazon Prime customers, who spend an average of $1,300 on products compared with non-Prime members who spend just $700, according to Business Insider.